UnitTestBot/UTBotJava/docs/Fuzzing Platform.md

 ```

 In this particular case, the fuzzing process can generate the set of all the pairs having integer as the first value
 and `true` or `false` as the second one.
-If values `-3, 0, 10` are generated to be the `Int` values, the set of all the possible combinations has six items: `(-3, false), (0, false), (10, false), (-3, true), (0, true), (10, true)`.
-Depending on the programming language, one may use interface descriptions or annotations (type hints) instead of defining the specific type.
+If values `-3, 0, 10` are generated to be the `Int` values, the set of all the possible combinations has six items:
+`(-3, false), (0, false), (10, false), (-3, true), (0, true), (10, true)`.
+Depending on the programming language,
+one may use interface descriptions or annotations (type hints) instead of defining the specific type.
 Fuzzing platform (FP) is not able to create the concrete objects as it does not deal with the specific languages.
-It still can convert the descriptions to the known constructs it can work with.
+It can still convert the descriptions to the known constructs it can work with.

-Say, in most of the programming languages, any integer may be represented as a bit array, and fuzzer can construct and
+Say, in most of the programming languages, any integer may be represented as a bit array, and the fuzzer can construct and
 modify bit arrays.
-So, in general case, the boundary values for the integer are these bit arrays:
+So, in the general case, the boundary values for the integer are these bit arrays:

-* [0, 0, 0, ..., 0] - null
+* [0, 0, 0, ..., 0] — null
-* [1, 0, 0, ..., 0] - minimum value
+* [1, 0, 0, ..., 0] — minimum value
-* [0, 1, 1, ..., 1] - maximum value
+* [0, 1, 1, ..., 1] — maximum value
-* [0, 0, ..., 0, 1] - plus 1
+* [0, 0, ..., 0, 1] — plus 1
-* [1, 1, 1, ..., 1] - minus 1
+* [1, 1, 1, ..., 1] — minus 1

 One can correctly use this representation for unsigned integers as well:

-* [0, 0, 0, ..., 0] - null (minimum value)
+* [0, 0, 0, ..., 0] — null (minimum value)
-* [1, 0, 0, ..., 0] - maximum value / 2
+* [1, 0, 0, ..., 0] — maximum value / 2
-* [0, 1, 1, ..., 1] - maximum value / 2 + 1
+* [0, 1, 1, ..., 1] — maximum value / 2 + 1
-* [0, 0, ..., 0, 1] - plus 1
+* [0, 0, ..., 0, 1] — plus 1
-* [1, 1, 1, ..., 1] - maximum value
+* [1, 1, 1, ..., 1] — maximum value

-Thus, FP interprets the _Byte_ and _Unsigned Byte_ descriptions in different ways: in the former case, the maximum value is [0, 1, 1, 1, 1, 1, 1, 1], while in the latter case it is [1, 1, 1, 1, 1, 1, 1, 1].
-FP types are described in details further.
+Thus, FP interprets the _Byte_ and _Unsigned Byte_ descriptions in different ways: in the former case,
+the maximum value is [0, 1, 1, 1, 1, 1, 1, 1], while in the latter case it is [1, 1, 1, 1, 1, 1, 1, 1].
+FP types are described in detail further.

 ## Refined parameter description